-4) Credit Diploma
+6) Credit Diploma

 - a.
 Credit Diploma is an employment-centered program of applied study primarily designed for preparation and/or advancement in a job. - b.
 Credit Diploma is a very short program of study, between 12-29 credits with the expectation that it can be completed in two academic semesters. - c.
-Credit Diplomas are comprised entirely of coursework related to the program's emphasis and are not required to include any general education coursework.
+Credit Diplomas are comprised entirely of coursework related to the program's emphasis and are not required to include any general education coursework. - d.
+A minimum of 25% of the credits for a Credit Diploma are required to be institutional credits

-5) Non-credit Certificate
+7) Non-credit Certificate